jimmysaw/jimmysaw.github.io/phd.md

 [Research Fellowships](https://www2.gwu.edu/~fellows/research.html)

-Applicants who are interested in joining the Saw lab should email Dr. Saw [jimmysaw AT gmail DOT com] a copy of their recent curriculum vitae, a cover letter indicating their research interests, previous research, and motivation for joining our research group, and if possible, names and contact information for two references.
-Applicants are expected to hold a BS or MS degree in microbiology or related disciplines at the time of appointment.
+Applicants who are interested in joining the Saw lab should email Dr. Saw [jimmysaw AT gmail DOT com] a copy of their recent curriculum vitae, a cover letter indicating their research interests and previous research experience, motivation for joining our research group, and if possible, names and contact information of two references.
+Applicants are expected to hold a BS and/or MS degree in microbiology or related disciplines at the time of appointment.
 Please contact Dr. Saw in advance of your intended application.